akai-z/project-pet/README.md

 The project was closed source as it contained copyrighted assets
 and the code required (still requires) more work, refactoring and improvement.
-(Some parts must be done properly from scratch.)
+(Some parts must be redone properly from scratch.)
 And we actually worked on it just for fun and to learn something new/different by execution,
 and to leave the comfort zone for some time.